We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Henna can cause allergic reactions in some individuals who are sensitive to potential additives.

 These additives can include vinegar, olive oil, coal, clove, and small amounts of heavy metals, such as nickel.
-According to the Food and Drug Administration (FDA), the reported side effects of henna tattoos include:
+According to the

 - sensitivity to the sun